scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 Stan and PyMC3 are the same insofar as they serve exactly the same purpose.
 They both are expressive languages and allow flexible model specification in code.
-PyMC3 is leveraging Theano to implement automatic differentiation whereas Stan on its own algorithm.
+PyMC3 leverages Theano to implement automatic differentiation, whereas Stan relies on its own algorithm.
 Practitioners report that PyMC3 is easier to get started with (hence, more suitable for prototyping), while Stan is more robust (hence, more suitable for production).
 For example, Prophet [#]_ is a timeseries forecasting package by